sarkrui/Light-Messenger/README.md

 ### To-do

 - [x] Incorporate [AutoConnect](https://github.com/Hieromon/AutoConnect) for WLAN configuration at run time
 - [x] Adding instrction for connecting to Wi-Fi and restoring credentials
+- [ ] Add pre-compiled firmware for flashing
 - [ ] Construct an OOCSI-based version for better latency in Europe
 - [ ] Build 3D printed model to replace the laser cut base